loda-lang/loda-programs/programs/oeis/list2.md

 * [A229580](http://oeis.org/A229580) ([L08 program](A229580.asm)): Number of defective 3-colorings of an n X 2 0..2 array connected horizontally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order.
 * [A229593](http://oeis.org/A229593) ([L06 program](A229593.asm)): Number of boomerang patterns appearing in n X n coins, rotation not allowed.
 * [A229788](http://oeis.org/A229788) ([L08 program](A229788.asm)): 6*2^n - n^2 - 5*n - 6.
+* [A229803](http://oeis.org/A229803) ([L12 program](A229803.asm)): Domination number for rook graph HR(n) on a triangular board of hexagonal cells.
+The rook can move along any row of adjacent cells, in any of the three directions.
 * [A229838](http://oeis.org/A229838) ([L13 program](A229838.asm)): Consider all primitive 60-degree triangles with sides A < B < C. The sequence gives the values of A.
 * [A229853](http://oeis.org/A229853) ([L16 program](A229853.asm)): 384*n + 1.
 * [A229855](http://oeis.org/A229855) ([L18 program](A229855.asm)): 384*n + 257.